Product model

 A revision is a specific saved version of a strategy.
 It captures the strategy logic, settings, and configuration exactly as they existed at the moment that revision was created.

 In practice, revisions are the unit you use to test and run strategies in Structure.
 You do not backtest “a strategy in general” and you do not start “the idea in the abstract”.
-You backtest a specific revision, and when you run a strategy live, you run a specific revision of it.
+You run a backtest job for a specific revision, and when you start a live deployment, you select a specific revision for that deployment.

 Why revisions exist